 Moreover, like turmeric, curry powder is also effective in healing wounds and antioxidants.
 Like mustard seeds, it is effective in preventing cancer and stimulating digestion.
 Curry powder also reduces pain and fights congestion and stomach ulcers while also boosting heart health.

-It is no coincidence that cumin is dubbed Middle Eastern Cuisine’s soul when cumin is widely used in cooking.
+It is no coincidence that cumin is one of the key ingredients in Middle Eastern cuisine.
 Cumin has a very good flavoring and coloring effect as a substitute for turmeric, suitable for many raw materials.

+So what is the real flavor of cumin that makes them an ideal replacement of turmeric?
 Chefs use cumin’s typical turmeric-like aroma as the main seasoning in dishes such as curry, salad, taco, enchilada, etc. Cumin is also used to make dipping sauces richer.
-You can use

 Moreover, cumin helps in treating hoarseness and stimulates taste buds, very useful for people with anorexia.
 Drinking water made from Cumin helps your sleep better, prevents the common cold, and loses weight very effectively.